 Highlighted below are three main organisations that provide wigs to women and children affected by hair loss due to cancer and chronic illness.
 They are based in the USA but do accept international donations so you can post them your ponytail.

-Earlier this year I helped create Hair Photo A Day to raise awareness for National Donate Your Hair Day in North America.
-Now Beautiful Lengths has just launched in Australia and is raising awareness with National Haircut Week.
-It kicks off with a huge haircut challenge on Monday 12 November in Sydney.
+Recently I helped create Hair Photo A Day to raise awareness for National Donate Your Hair Day in North America.
+Now Beautiful Lengths has launched in Australia and is raising awareness with National Donate Your Hair Week.
+It kicks off with a huge haircut challenge in November in Sydney.
 You can register your pledge here and read below to find out if you are eligible to donate your hair.

 The guide to donating your hair